 Watch the most talented riders and horses in the country as Olympic-caliber athletes compete for international titles at the amazing Tryon International Equestrian Center.
 While it is new to the Asheville area, it's already attracting horse-lovers from across the country.
 The first phases of the resort opened in 2014, including a 6,000-seat outdoor stadium, stables, arenas, restaurants and shops.
 Located between Rutherfordton and Columbus, it's about 13 miles east of the town of Tryon.
 The 48-mile drive from Asheville is an easy one via a freeway (I-26 and US 74).

 While its restaurants are open all year, competitions generally run April through November.
 Except for the World Games, there's usually no admission fee.
-Watch hunter/jumper and dressage horse shows from a variety of stadium seating and tables during many weeks in spring through fall.
+Watch hunter/jumper and dressage horse shows from a variety of stadium seating and tables during many weeks from spring through fall.
 Since there is no assigned seating, you can pick your favorite spot(s) to get a close-up view of the action.
 On competition days, the action runs from around 8 AM until 5 PM.
 On many Saturday nights (see dates below), watch the highest level of competitive horse jumping at the Grand Prix with plenty of extra things to do.

 Saturday Night Lights: May-July and October

 Find a festive atmosphere with plenty to see and do on these Saturdays.
 Most weeks will feature Grand Prix horse jumping competitions with big prizes for the winner.
-Every week features live music, Venetian Carousel rides, kid activities, and a variety of dining and shopping.
-And plenty of beautiful horses to watch.
+Every week features live music, Venetian Carousel rides, kids activities and a variety of dining and shopping.
+Not to mention plenty of beautiful horses to watch.
 Both admission and parking are free.
 You can't beat that!
-Event gates open at 6 PM and the grand prix competitions ($2 million in prize money this season!) or other horse events begin at 8 PM.
+Event gates open at 6 PM and the Grand Prix competitions ($2 million in prize money this season!) or other horse events begin at 8 PM.
 Go to the TIEC website for details on weekly events (they often make last minute additions).